 Name = xyz

 Q70.
-Write a program in Python to check if a sequence is a Palindrome.
+Write a program to check if a sequence is a Palindrome.

 Ans.
 To check a sequence whether it is palindrome or not: